brightly-salty/qbcanon/literature/britain.md

 title: British Literature
 ---

-This is the homepage for the *British Literature* category.
+This is the homepage for the *British Literature* category, a subcategory of [Literature](../index.html).

 Authors: